Are you ready to take your freelance business to the next level? I am and I’m pumped up about a brand new year on the horizon!

 You can also use a free tax calculator service to estimate your taxes for the upcoming tax season.

-If you need help estimating your taxes and keeping up with quarterly payments, check out my Tax Toolkit for Self-Employed Biz Owners.
+If you need help estimating your taxes and keeping up with quarterly payments, check out my in-depth blog post about estimating quarterly taxes.

 2. Make any last-minute purchases